Business Analysis Techniques – For New BAs

 • Business Modelling

-So lets dive into these business analysis techniques:
+So let’s dive into these business analysis techniques:

 Process Walkthroughs and Observations